Cycling along the Moselle

 Northeastern France, most of Luxembourg, and a small part of Belgium drain to the Rhine via the Mosellele - Moselle in German.
 The Moselle and Rhine come together near Koblenz.
 The name Mosellele comes from Little Meuse.
 The real Meuse (Maas in Dutch) is another river flowing from France through Belgium to Holland where it becomes the Waal, joining some of the water from the Rhine.
 Anyway, except for some Rhine water going north to the IJsselmeer, everything ends up in the English Channel at the Rhine–Meuse–Scheldt delta south of Rotterdam.

 All this may be a simplification as the Dutch safeguard their existence with dams, dikes, causeways and the rest of it.
 They mess with the rivers.
-We’ve seen this on cycle tours of the Netherlands and cycled across some of these massive dams and seen ocean liners parked in Amsterdam (which is nowhere near the sea).
+We've seen this on cycle tours of the Netherlands and cycled across massive dams and seen ocean liners parked in Amsterdam (which is nowhere near the sea).
 To try to make sense of it all, this May we went to the Moselle, a region of natural beauty where the river flows through a steep-sided valley and you can cycle along the river on both sides.
 Sandra likes it fairly flat and as a bonus, this is wine-growing country, and warm.

 By contrast our first night's camp was 3 degrees centigrade but this was in Belgium at Tournai.
 The daytime temperature on the M6 in England had been 5 degrees with hailstone but we guessed it would be summer in Germany.
 Overnight at Rochefort was getting warmer but in the Belgian Ardennes the weather is famously strange.
 In the coolness we cycled the RAVeL route Jemelle - Houyet which passes through Rochefort then moved on towards the Moselle via a stunning national park in Luxembourg and the historic town of Vianden.